Vetle Lid Larssen

-Vetle Lid Larssen (born 1960) is a Norwegian journalist and novelist.
+Vetle Lid Larssen (born 2 September 1960) is a Norwegian journalist and novelist.

+Biography

-He was born in Stavanger, and is a son of the Norwegian actor Lars Andreas Larssen.
+He was born in Stavanger on 2 September 1960, and is a son of the Norwegian actor Lars Andreas Larssen.
 He grew up in Oslo, and was an award-winning journalist in the Norwegian dailies Morgenbladet and Aftenposten, before he made his debut in 1990 with the novel 2, which won him much acclaim.